From Walk In to Just Walk Out: How Technology Is Changing Retail

 The Metaverse: Virtual Reality and its Integration into the Smart Store

-1. The emergence of the Metaverse
+1. The Origin of the Metaverse

-2. The Retail Metaverse
+2. The Metaverse in Retail

 The integration of the Metaverse into the Smart Store opens up a completely new dimension of shopping.
-Customers can visit virtual stores, test products in a digital environment and interact with other shoppers and experts in real time.
+Customers can visit virtual stores, test products in a digital environment, and interact with other shoppers and experts in real time.

 More about it here:

-3. Virtual fittings and digital showrooms
+3. Virtual fitting rooms and digital showrooms

 More about it here:

-The synergy between 2D codes, metaverse and smart stores
+The synergy between 2D codes, Metaverse and Smart Stores

 1. Interactive real-time product information